functorial/SlimeMoldParticleSimulator/README.md

 1) Install [OpenFrameworks](https://openframeworks.cc/ja/).
 2) (For recording video) Download and unzip [ofxFFmpegRecorder](https://github.com/Furkanzmc/ofxFFmpegRecorder) into the `OpenFrameworks/addons/` folder.
-3) Use the OpenFrameworks project generator to generate a project.
-Make sure to include the ofxFFmpeg addon.
-4) (For recording video) Download and unzip [FFmpeg](https://ffmpeg.org/).
-Put the ffmpeg.exe into the `bin/data/` folder of your project.
-5) Add the sensor, slime, slimeSystem, ofApp, and ofMain files here to the project.
+3) Clone this project into your `Openframeworks/apps/myApps/` folder and run.

+By default, the simulation will be recorded into the `bin/data/` folder.
+You can stop/start recording by pressing `r` during the simulation.